 One in five people surveyed said not wiping down equipment was the worst breach of gym etiquette, but over 31% of gymgoers admitted to committing this very violation.

 Every dirty machine becomes the responsibility of the next person who approaches it to continue their workout.
-We found that men and early afternoon exercise enthusiasts were more likely to leave equipment unwiped, though women did also contribute to the problem, and every time of day featured its share of non-wipers.
+Whether gym goers are working out in the morning vs night, we found that men were more likely to leave equipment unwiped, though women did also contribute to the problem, and every time of day featured its share of non-wipers.

 Gym entertainment has evolved over time, and most facilities provide music and TVs for their members to enjoy while they work out.
 Younger generations, however, still seemed to be relying on their phones as their source of music, video, and entertainment while at the gym.
 Over 83% of millennials admitted to calling or texting others during a workout.